-If you have a variety of terminals at your site, you can use the information in Section 2.2 to define all of them to Thoroughbred Basic.
-If Thoroughbred Basic has predefined a terminal, you only need to follow the procedure outlined in this section; if Thoroughbred Basic has not predefined a terminal, you may want to use the procedure described in How to Create a Terminal Definition.
+If you have a variety of terminals at your site, you can define all of them to Thoroughbred Basic.
+If Thoroughbred Basic has predefined a terminal, you only need to follow the procedure outlined in this section; if Thoroughbred Basic has not predefined a terminal, you may want to use the procedure described in the section titled How to Create a Terminal Definition.